FavourAlofe/unix-shell/README.md

 The lifetime of a shell is a basic loop (Reading input -> Parsing a line -> Executing a line --> Repeat)
 1. Reading commands from input
 2. Splitting commands into programs and arguments (i.e. tokens)
-3. Executing parsed commands
+3. Executing parsed commands:
 - IF the command is a built-in argument, it runs the built-in function
 - Otherwise it creates a new process (using `fork()`) and runs the new program (`execvp()`)

 ---

 ## Next Steps
-- [] Piping: Connecting multiple processes
+- [ ] Piping: Connecting multiple processes

 ---